GaProgMan/Bro-As-A-Service/HiFive-Server/README.md

 # Bro As A Service - .NET Core

+## Description

+``HiFive-Server`` is a Bro-tastic server which responds to Hi 5 requests.

+Sending an HTTP GET will tell the user whether they can Hi 5 or not, and a Hi 5 is performed by sending an HTTP POST, Bro!

+The POST will return with one of two responses:

+1. Can't Hi 5 right now, Bro!

+   This means that there is another Bro who has Hi 5'd and the current Bro will have to wait until `HiFive-Server`'s Hi 5 timer has timed out, at which point the "Give Hi 5" button will be re-enabled.

+1. YEAAAAH WOOOOOH!!!

+   This means that the current Bro's Hi 5 was met by `HiFive-Server`'s Hi 5-ing arm.
+All Bros will have to wait until the timeout for the Hi 5 is passed (because you can't have too much of a good thing)

+By default an HTTP GET will respond with: "Hey buddy!
+Hi 5?!".

+This is unless the timeout is active, in which "Can't Hi 5 right now, Bro!" will be returned and the "Give Hi5" button will be disabled until the timeout is reached.

 ## Building and Running

 1. Change directory to the root of the code